getify/Functional-Light-JS/ch4.md

 We talked earlier about the right-to-left ordering of standard `compose(..)` implementations.
 The advantage is in listing the arguments (functions) in the same order they'd appear if doing the composition manually.
 The disadvantage is they're listed in the reverse order that they execute, which can be confusing.

-The reverse ordering, where you compose from left-to-right, has a common name: `pipe(..)`:
+The reverse ordering, composing from left-to-right, has a common name: `pipe(..)`:

 ```js
 function pipe() {